dreiqvd/dreiqvd/README.md

 Hi!
 I am Drei.

-A cat-dad of three, I'm detail-oriented full stack developer with 5+ years of experience in coding, testing, and product development life cycle.
+A cat-dad of three, I'm a full stack developer with 5+ years of experience in coding, testing, and product development life cycle.

 I have proven ability in establishing business solutions and system improvements with emphasis on web design and development.
 I'm proficient in **Python and JavaScript frameworks** but is always up to the challenge to learn new tools and technologies.